Houston is the largest city in Texas, both in terms of area and population.

 At the live performances, you can expect an interesting mix of artists from locally famous to internationally renowned belt out everything from country to rap songs.

 During the day, visitors can watch a variety of competitions including bareback riding, bull riding, roping and racing, and more.

-Other events include a cookoff, parade, carnival, livestock auctions, and educational events for kids.
+Other events include a cookoff, the downtown rodeo parade, carnival, livestock auctions, and educational events for kids.